Hiring a great proposal writer means going past the interview and recognizing great proposal writing and the skills that produce it.

-Many well-spoken people who give a great interview are ordinary writers.
+Many well-spoken candidates for proposal writing jobs who give a great interview often end up being ordinary writers.
 Many, if not most, highly experienced proposal professionals are ordinary writers — it’s the law of averages at work.
+However, if you want to win you don't want to hire the middle of the bell curve.
 How do you pick a great writer?

-If you ask to see samples, you won’t be able to rely on them.
+Unfortunately, if you ask the candidate to see samples, you won’t be able to rely on them.
 Most proposal copy is written by a collaboration of authors.
 So how much of what you’re reading is the contribution of the candidate?

-If you ask about their win rate, you'll get a number that can't be trusted, even if they're being honest.
+If you ask the candidate about their win rate, you'll get a number that can't be trusted, even if they're being honest.
 How much does one person contribute to the win rate?
 Besides, everyone who quotes a win rate self edits which pursuits they include.
+Ask yourself what your win rate is, and watch yourself do it.
+Did you count the ones you led, the ones you contributed to, or the one that lost on price?

 A while back, one of the subscribers to PropLIBRARY asked us if we had an assessment tool they could use to evaluate candidates for a proposal writing job.
 We were skeptical at first, but then we had a couple of ideas and managed to come up with something.

-What we created was a few different options, ranging from an editing exercise to a writing exercise.
-With each different scenario, we expected the writer to ask questions.
-In fact, the starting points were designed to trigger questions.
-But which questions the candidate focuses on tells you a great deal about them.
+What we created has a few different options, ranging from an editing exercise to a writing exercise with the context supplied.
+With each different scenario, we expect the writer to ask questions.
+In fact, the starting points were designed to trigger questions, because which questions the candidate focuses on tells you a great deal about them.
+This makes it part of the interview.
+You get to interact with the candidate the same way you would on a proposal.

-This will also show in the kinds of changes they make.
+It's also helpful to see the kinds of changes they make to something already written.
 Instead of giving them a blank page, we made it more like the real world, with some material to start with.
-Which things they choose to change (and which they don’t), along with what they do to improve it, also tell you a great deal about what they would actually contribute to your proposals.
+Which things they choose to change (and which they don’t), along with what they do to improve them, also tells you a great deal about what they would actually contribute to your proposals.

 If you want someone who is going to focus on the editing and make what you’ve written grammatically correct it will show.
-If you want someone who is going to question the bid strategies it will show.
+If you want someone who is going to question the bid strategies, it will show.
+If you want someone who will accept whatever's been written and just edit it, it will show.
 If you want someone who’s going to question why you’re saying it in text and not turning it into a graphic, it will show.
 If you want someone who can work independently and do it all, that will show too.

 Then to make it easier to do the assessment itself, we went through the sample, and marked a couple dozen things that a candidate might change and why.
+We annotated the examples and exercises to prompt you with things to explore and help you interpret the results.
 The goal isn’t to see if the candidate “catches everything.”
-The goal is to see what kinds of things they catch and what kinds of things they don’t.
+The goal is to see what kinds of things they focus on.

 You will find out more about a person’s writing ability in 20 minutes using this approach than you will if you spend 200 minutes talking to them.